Videogame: Akatsuki Blitzkampf

 - Nintendo Hard: The first version had a brutally hard Murakumo.
 Later versions toned down his AI heavily.

 - No Swastikas: Subverted.
 The "nazi" characters aren't actually called Nazis, nor do they have any of the Nazi regalia other than the general layout of their uniforms.
 The subversion comes when you see Elektrosoldat win a match, salutenote and yell "Sieg Heil!".
-U h m.
+U h m, it's a GOOD thing that line was removed from the Ausf.
+Achse version.

 - Palette Swap: Adler in the first versions of the game, and Perfecti before the Ausf.
 Achse (arcade) version of the game.